1993 Japanese motorcycle Grand Prix: 500 cc race report

 Lap nine and fourth place Beattie is now closing the gap to Schwantz.
 The top six is as follows: Ito, Rainey, Schwantz, Beattie, Barros and Crivillé.
 At the Casio Triangle on the previous lap, John Reynolds has crashed out, losing the front entering the chicane and beaching his bike in the gravel at low speed.
 He tries to pull it back up as the marshalls help him out, but to no avail.
 By now, Rainey has caught up to Ito again, Schwantz meanwhile losing terrain to the Marlboro Team Roberts rider.
 Exiting the Hairpin, the Japanese looks behind him to see how far back Rainey is.
 Exiting the 200R (Turn 12) and coming up to Spoon Curve, he goes around the outside to line up a pass going up the inside of the next corner, making the pass and taking over the lead of the race.
 However, Ito blasts past Rainey and retakes first place, making good use of his superior Honda power.

 On lap ten, the fight is now between two men: Ito and Rainey, with Schwantz and Beattie a bit further behind.
 At Dunlop, Rainey closes up again as Ito has a slight twitch, Rainey then trying a move around the outside but not being able to pass for now.
 Entering the Hairpin, Rainey takes a wider line so that he can have a tighter exit line, setting himself up for a pass at the 200R.
-At said corner, he goes around the outside, making good use of the superior corning of the Yamaha to go past Ito and take the lead, almost going on the grass in the proces.
+At said corner, he goes around the outside, making good use of the superior corning of the Yamaha to go past Ito and take the lead, almost going on the grass in the process.
 At the Backstretch though, Ito once again manages to pass Rainey thanks to his superior Honda top speed.
 At the Casio Triangle, Rainey tries another move around the outside, going side-by-side with Ito but being pushed wide upon entry.

 Lap eleven and Schwantz has closed up to the fighting duo now.
 At Snake, Rainey has a look up the inside but isn't quite able to pass.
 At the exit of Dunlop, Rainey once again goes a bit wider to try and overtake Ito, the American still not being able to do so.
 Schwantz has now fully caught up to the duo.
 At the Hairpin, Rainey has a very deep lunge and passes Ito, only to run wide and lose the position to Ito upon exit, almost losing the place to third place Schwantz as well.
 Exiting the 200R, Rainey has another look but opts to stay behind Ito for now.
 Exiting Spoon Curve, Ito has a slight moment which allows Rainey and Doohan to stay close behind the Japanese.
 At the end of the Backstretch and entering 130R, Schwantz then makes a move and goes up the inside of Rainey, taking second position away from him.
 At the Casio Triangle, he then lunges up the inside of Ito and immediately takes the lead upon exit.